 No matter how you meet your language learning partners, record the sessions.

-You can easily learn languages online and then review those lessons as often as you wish with two simple services I talk about here:
+You can easily learn languages online and then review those lessons as often as you wish.

 And Olly Richards and I go even deeper on the topic with our discussion about online language learning here.

 Although I don’t consider myself a polyglot (just a normal language lover), I learn a lot from people who can speak multiple languages.